aneeshnaik/lintsampler/paper/paper.md

 # Statement of need

 Below is a (non-exhaustive) list of 'use cases', i.e., situations where a user might find `lintsampler` (and/or the the linear interpolant sampling algorithm underpinning it) to be preferable over other random sampling techniques.
-This page closely mirrors the 'Statement of Need' section of our [JOSS paper](https://joss.theoj.org/papers/133f9681a79ab47b916ecee9e183be9e).

 In all of these use cases, it is assumed that the dimension of the problem is not too high. `lintsampler` works by evaluating a given PDF on the nodes of a grid (or grid-like structure, such as a tree), so the number of evaluations (and memory occupancy) grows exponentially with the number of dimensions.
 As a consequence, many of the efficiency arguments given for `lintsampler` below don't apply to higher dimensional problems.
 We probably wouldn't use `lintsampler` in more than 6 dimensions, but there is no hard limit here: the question of how many dimensions is too many will depend on the problem at hand.

-A second assumption made below is that the target PDF the user wishes to sample from does not have its own exact sampling algorithm (such as the [Box-Muller transform](https://en.wikipedia.org/wiki/Box-Muller_transform) for a Gaussian PDF).
+A second assumption made below is that the target PDF the user wishes to sample from does not have its own exact sampling algorithm (such as the Box-Muller transform for a Gaussian PDF).
 The power of `lintsampler` lies in its applicability to arbitrary PDFs for which tailor-made sampling algorithms are not available.

 ## Use Cases